pymupdf/PyMuPDF/docs/pixmap.rst

       If copying from :data:`CS_GRAY` to :data:`CS_RGB`, the source gray-shade value will be put into each of the three rgb component bytes.
 If the other way round, *(r + g + b) / 3* will be taken as the gray-shade value of the target.

       Between *irect* and the target pixmap's rectangle, an "intersection" is calculated at first.
-This takes into account the rectangle coordinates and the current attribute values ``source.x`` and ``source.y`` (which you are free to modify for this purpose via :meth:`Pixmap.set_origin`).
+This takes into account the rectangle coordinates and the current attribute values :attr:`Pixmap.x` and :attr:`Pixmap.y` (which you are free to modify for this purpose via :meth:`Pixmap.set_origin`).
 Then the corresponding data of this intersection are copied.
 If the intersection is empty, nothing will happen.

       :arg source: source pixmap.
       :type source: :ref:`Pixmap`